The Fee-Based Advisor

 The fee-based advisory practice is one wherein the advisor is directly compensated by the client, either paying hourly or contract fees to create a financial plan, or through an investment management fee.
 The fee-based practice is opposed to commissions, which occur from the sale of products.

-While some financial products, such as life or disability insurance, are commission only, we engage in discussion with our clients to fully disclose our methods of compensation and make sure our clients fully understand the options available to them, and pledge our best efforts to maintain a competitive fee schedule that allows us to fully deliver our service to our clients.
+While some financial products, such as life or disability insurance, are commission only, I engage in discussion with my clients to fully disclose my methods of compensation and make sure my clients fully understand the options available to them, and pledge my best efforts to maintain a competitive fee schedule that allows me to fully deliver my service to my clients.

 Main Street Family Advisors does not accept nor pay referral fees or other forms of compensation, outside of those directly related to our advisory practice.